Retail

-Retail is the sale of goods and services to consumers, in contrast to wholesaling, which is sale to business or institutional customers.
+Retail is the sale of goods and services to consumers, in contrast to wholesaling, which is the sale to business or institutional customers.
 A retailer purchases goods in large quantities from manufacturers, directly or through a wholesaler, and then sells in smaller quantities to consumers for a profit.
 Retailers are the final link in the supply chain from producers to consumers.

-Retail markets and shops have a very ancient history, dating back to antiquity.
+Retail markets and shops have a long history, dating back to antiquity.
 Some of the earliest retailers were itinerant peddlers.
 Over the centuries, retail shops were transformed from little more than "rude booths" to the sophisticated shopping malls of the modern era.
 In the digital age, an increasing number of retailers are seeking to reach broader markets by selling through multiple channels, including both bricks and mortar and online retailing.
 Digital technologies are also affecting the way that consumers pay for goods and services.
 Retailing support services may also include the provision of credit, delivery services, advisory services, stylist services and a range of other supporting services.
+Retail workers are the employees of such stores.

 Most modern retailers typically make a variety of strategic level decisions including the type of store, the market to be served, the optimal product assortment, customer service, supporting services, and the store's overall market positioning.
 Once the strategic retail plan is in place, retailers devise the retail mix which includes product, price, place, promotion, personnel, and presentation.